jaimefps/book-graph-explorer/README.md

 TODOS:

-- add feedback button on about
+- add text to app
-- move book/opensource to about, then use that space for feedbackfish
 - the Open source github should link to the spinoza.io webpage
-- on desktop: book opens as a side-drawer

 ---